brikis98/yevgeniy-brikman-homepage/_posts/2008-05-30-eten-glofiish-m800-review.md

 Windows Mobile also suffers from a crappy web browser (Internet Explorer Mobile), crappy media player (Windows Media Player) and the total lack of support for Flash.
-The latter means no youtube (or any other sites that depend on Flash), which when added to the twitchy video performance of Windows Media Player, is quite frustrating.
-Worse yet, if you visit youtube on your mobile phone, you are taken to a page that is designed for mobile phones and really looks like it's going to work.
+The latter means no YouTube (or any other sites that depend on Flash), which when added to the twitchy video performance of Windows Media Player, is quite frustrating.
+Worse yet, if you visit YouTube on your mobile phone, you are taken to a page that is designed for mobile phones and really looks like it's going to work.
 But don't hold your breath, it doesn't.
-Not only is there no support for Flash, but there is also no support for the RTSP protocol, which is what the mobile youtube site tries to use.
+Not only is there no support for Flash, but there is also no support for the RTSP protocol, which is what the mobile YouTube site tries to use.

 The big saving grace for Windows Mobile is the large amount of quality software available for it.
 It's easy to make the software (in .Net, for